 I hope I have made my point!
 We are more “one” than we think or feel.
 These attachments are mostly on an unconscious level, but we need to consciously agree and live a covenant lifestyle towards each other too.

 The Godhead exists because unity is always first on the agenda.
 They always begin from this premise.
-You will handle a disagreement differently, when you start from the point of what the two of you agree on.
+You will handle a disagreement differently when you start from the point of what the two of you agree on.
 There is no escape, no separation, no hiding, no detachment – no divorce!
 We have to work it out.
 Divorce is simply never an option.
 We keep on engaging, trying, working it out, have love find a way, we keep on growing, becoming better.
-Do not take offence, and guard your hearts!
+Do not take offense, and guard your hearts!

 2) Covenant language.
-Many couples talk themselves out of marriage, because they have already separated in their hearts.
+Many couples talk themselves out of marriage because they have already separated in their hearts.
 Point 1 deal with the heart; point 2 deals with our words.
 We should never use the word divorce.
 We check our tone of voice.
 Our tone should always be respectful, mixed with honor.
 We speak life not death.
 Beware of complaining, murmuring and negative talk.
-Also be aware of criticism, contempt, stonewalling and defensive talk – John Gottman’s four horses of the apocalypse announcing the end and ruin of the relationship.
+Also be aware of the criticism, contempt, stonewalling and defensive talk – John Gottman’s four horses of the apocalypse announcing the end and ruin of the relationship.
 Song of Solomon is a beautiful expression of the language of covenant partners in love!
 May we never stop to speak love poetry.

 3) Covenant actions.
 Actions speak louder than words.
-What does our actions testify off?
+What do our actions testify off?
 The proof is in the doing.
 Doing the small things, being kind, and mindful.
 Covenant decisions and loyalty.
 Is it loyal to your partner to share deep heart issues with anyone, but your partner?
 Quality time!
 Keeping one another informed.
 Do not take any decisions unless you are in agreement.
 This is the primary way to honor and respect each other.
 Gottman’s 5:1 ratio is all about positive bidding.
-The couples that continue to remain happy in the relationship are the ones that gets a 70 % positive result.
+The couples that continue to remain happy in the relationship are the ones that get a 70 % positive result.
 This entails both parties denying of self.
-Dying to self and putting your partners needs first, is a powerful covenant action!
+Dying to self and putting your partner’s needs first, is a powerful covenant action!

 When our dog gets sick, we do not kill them, nor leave them to recover by themselves.
 We take them to a veterinarian.
 The same with our cars, when they break, we do not abandon them, and solemnly swear to never drive them again, rather we take them to a mechanic.
 Why do we give up on our marriages so easily?
 We are so reluctant to go for help, or go for counseling.
 We can read a book, or go to a marriage retreat.
 We can go to our pastor and get help.
 Marriage is holy, and worth fighting for!